gyazgeldi/STRTN/README.md

 ```

 ## Parameters
 These parameters are for the main pipeline.
-For other optional analyses, please visit additional documentation.
+For other optional analyses, please visit (additional documentation)[https://github.com/gyazgeldi/STRTN#additional-documentation].
 - __Mandatory__

    | Name | Description |